Semi-classical spacetime thermodynamics: Acknowledgments

 \section{Acknowledgments}

 The authors thank Andrew Svesko for contributing to the initial idea of the project and for numerous useful discussions and comments on the manuscript.
+The authors further acknowledge helpful and constructive comments from an anonymous referee.
 AA-S is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) — Project ID 51673086.
 ML is supported by the DIAS Post-Doctoral Scholarship in Theoretical Physics 2024.
 AA-S also acknowledges partial support through Grant No. PID2023-149018NB-C44 (funded by MCIN/AEI/10.13039/501100011033).
 This work was supported by the Engineering and Physical Sciences Research Council [grant number EP/S021582/1].